berylcczhang/TEST/doc/sphinx/parameters.rst

 These specify basic data for the run.

 * ``model_name`` (default: ``SLUG_DEF``): name of the model.
 This will become the base filename for the output files.
 * ``out_dir`` (default: current working direcory): name of the directory into which output should be written.
-If not specified, output is written into the directory from which the SLUG executable is called.
+If not specified, output is written into the directory from which the slug executable is called.
 * ``verbosity`` (default: ``1``): level of verbosity when running, with 0 indicating no output, 1 indicating some output, and 2 indicating a great deal of output.

 Simulation Control Keywords